IBM/aspera-cli/docs/README.erb.md

 Parameter `url` defines:

-- if `http` or `https` is used
+- If `http` or `https` is used
-- the local port number
+- The local port number
-- the **base path**, i.e. the path under which requests are received.
+- The **base path**, i.e. the path under which requests are received.

 When a request is received the following happens:

-- the processor get the path of the url called
+- The processor get the path of the url called
-- it removes the **base path**
+- It removes the **base path**
-- it prepends it with the value of `script_folder`
+- It prepends it with the value of `script_folder`
-- it executes the script
+- It executes the script
-- upon success, a success code is returned
+- Upon success, a success code is returned

 In Faspex 5, configure like this: